tc39/notes/meetings/2021-04/apr-19.md

 JHX: Sorry, so I'm not 360 representative anymore but I believe it's a formal block.

 JHD: There are two angles I want to talk about.
-One is, as you mentioned Aki, is that this is web reality - this feature can never go away now.
+One is, as you mentioned AKI, is that this is web reality - this feature can never go away now.
 It's what it's on the web.
 So objecting to it means that even if it doesn't land in stage 4, it's there forever.
 So that sort of objection to stage 4 has no effect because browsers aren't willing to unship - it doesn't achieve anything.
 But then the other thing is that we had a long, long-standing norm and convention that was undocumented, restricting the reasons that are reasonable to object to at given stages, and some of those were documented about a year ago.
 They were added to the process document - that wasn't a change to the process, it was a change to the explicit process to reflect the implicit process we've always had; according to that process I've read through, and that long issue posted in the repo, none of those items meet that criteria, and in fact, it's specifically indicated there.
 It says _“the July 2020 process document update makes our rejection invalid”_ and that was part of the motivation to make it explicit.
 We had thought it went without saying that this was how the process works, and it didn’t, and so the committee decided to explicitly document that requirement so that it would be more clear.

 AKI: That's what I was referring to when I said, I don't believe it's a formal block because it specifically says _“which makes our objection invalid”_ in the issue.